2. GSEApy Tutorial

 top_term=5,

-xticklabels_rot=45, # rotate xtick labels
+xticklabels_rot=45, # rotate x tick labels for readability

 marker='o',